14JJ1A0532/GeekReboot-HMonitor/README.md

 Problem space:-
   Pandemics are the most challenging and dangerous international disasters.
 But there is hope.
+  Mass Gatherings have emerged as the COVID Hotspots in recent times.
+  Increased risk of transmission by the crowded communities.
   The larger the gathering, the greater the chance of getting afftected by corona virus The probability of an individual affecting by virus in small gatherings is less compared to the one in large groups

 -----------------------------------------------------------------------------------------------------------------------------

 Solution space:-
-  A device system to count the number of people in any place by analysing a video via IP Camera of Drone or Mobile device or it can also analyse a recorded video file.
+  A Surveillance system to count the number of people in any place by analysing a video via IP Camera of Drone or Mobile device or it can also analyse a recorded video file.
+  Using Machine Learning Algorithms detect the neighbourhoods that are prone to mass contamination and send the Location alerts.
   Using millions of training data images of crowded areas, computer vision cameras can be trained to detect neighbourhoods whose people might be at riskto prevent mass contamination.
 Also, such areas can be disinfected on time, if necessary.

   We can surely flatten the curve of COVID19 spread in communities with this preventive solution.